fxnn/deadbox/README.md

 * The private network provides no interface vulnerable to probing techniques like port scanning.
 * The private network exposes a very small interface, protected through well-known authentication techniques.
   It is additionally protected through the server, who won't process unauthenticated requests.
-* The publicy available server does not store private information over a longer time.
+* The publicly available drop does not store unencrypted private data at all.
-  It will remove all transmitted data after request completion or within a configurable timeout.
+  The data stored by the drop are deleted after request completion or within a configurable timeout.
-  Therefore, attacking the servers data storage will not provide access to the majority of information.
+  Therefore, attacking the servers data storage will not allow to access private information.
-* Moreover, using public key cryptography, end-to-end encyption can be used.
+* Communication with the private network may only happen via the drop, which therefore acts as a shield against DoS or bruteforce attacks.
-  Then, the server can't see the data at all.
+  The availability of the drop might be in risk, but the private network is secured.

 By combining worker and drop in one single binary and adding some basic routing, a peer to peer network emerges, allowing to combine workers from different private networks using tree-like or even rather random structures.
 One deadbox instance could serve as worker and drop at the same time, loading requests from foreign drops, providing them to other workers.

 This offers a high flexibility in retrieving data and sending commands from/to private devices.